Programmatic Advertising

 So, ad viewability stands at the center of programmatic performance.
 It shapes how advertisers judge quality, how auctions determine inventory pricing, and ultimately, how much revenue publishers earn.

+Understanding how viewability works and measuring it accurately allows publishers to identify which placements create the most value in a competitive marketplace.
 The strongest results come not from adding more ads, but from creating environments where impressions have a real chance to be seen.

 When publishers treat viewability as a core KPI rather than an afterthought, every part of the monetization chain becomes more efficient, transparent, and sustainable.